-In the Advanced settings tab of the Viewer Customization menu a similar feature is found, Pass URL parameters.
+In the Advanced settings tab of the Publication Reader menu a similar feature is found, Pass URL parameters.
 This feature allows you to append a full set of URL parameters to the publication URL and have those added to all outgoing links in the publication automatically:

 - Select the checkbox